RamorayDrake/FBM/README.md

 1. add power estimation to all benchmarks
 2. add hardware simulator results from our partners
 3. add Trinary to mixed-precision quantization
+4. add CO2 consumption of our training procedure

 ## License